tourepedia/www/README.md

-npm run dev # start the development server npm run build_test # create the test build npm run build # create the production build
+npm run dev # start the development server npm run build_test # create the test build npm run build # create the production build npx netilfy dev # to run the netlify functions
 ```

+## Contributions

+### Sembark API Keys

+Get the api keys from Sembark Dashboard and update your .env file to interact with Sembark APIs.

+### Recaptcha

+For testing purpose, we are using [Google Recaptcha Keys for Testing Environment](https://developers.google.com/recaptcha/docs/faq#id-like-to-run-automated-tests-with-recaptcha.-what-should-i-do)